malishav/OSCOAP/draft-selander-ace-object-security.md

 * Sender Sequence Number.
 Non-negative integer enumerating the COSE objects that the endpoint sends, associated to the Context Identifier.
 It is used for replay protection, and to generate unique IVs for the AEAD.
 Initialized to 0.
 Maximum value is determined by Algorithm.

+The Recipient Context structure contains the following parameters:

-* Receiver Key.
+* Recipient Key.
 Byte string containing the symmetric key to verify messages received.
 Length is determined by the Algorithm.
 Immutable.

-* Receiver IV.
+* Recipient IV.
 Byte string containing the static IV to verify messages received.
 Length is determined by Algorithm.
 Immutable.

-* Receiver Sequence Number.
+* Recipient Sequence Number.
 Non-negative integer enumerating the COSE objects received, associated to the Context Identifier.
 It is used for replay protection, and to generate unique IVs for the AEAD.
 Initialized to 0.
 Maximum value is determined by Algorithm.

 * Replay Window.
 The replay protection window for messages received, equivalent to the functionality described in Section 4.1.2.6 of {{RFC6347}}.
 The default window size is 64.

 The ordered pair (Cid, Sender Sequence Number) is called Transaction Identifier (Tid), and SHALL be unique for each COSE object and server.
 The Tid is used as a unique challenge in the COSE object of the protected CoAP request.
 The Tid is part of the Additional Authenticated Data (AAD, see {{sec-obj-cose}}) of the protected CoAP response message, which is how the challenge becomes signed by the server.

 The client and server may change roles using the same security context.
-The former server will then make the request using the Sender part of the context, the former client will verify the request using its Receiver part of the context etc.
+The former server will then make the request using the Sender Context, the former client will verify the request using its Recipient Context etc.

 ## Security Context Derivation ## {#sec-context-est-section}